dougtoppin/presentation-splunk-docker/PITCHME.md

 * The world of containers
 * Challenges presented by containers
 * Log aggregation systems
-* Approaches for managing log and related data
+* Approaches for managing log data
 * Container environments
-* Architectures for managing log and related data
+* Architectures for managing log data
 * Lessons learned

 ---
 ### The world of containers

 * Evolution from VMs
+* Various approaches and vendors
 * Microservices
 * Clusters
 * Distributed applications